Kristina01111000/Drws_site/README.md

 7/10
 - Look at the "Force From Email" setting enabled in the WP Mail SMTP plugin.
 It makes 4Eins.
 Emails come from a weird email, figure out why the institute emails aren’t working correctly

-10/30
-For next week:
-- add omwow podcast to SYRNAT

 11/13
 - Add a sentence for each lesson
 - Look up what user activity by cohort means on google analytics,
 - add the four element doctor gmail to the google analytics page

-12/18

-For next week:
-Try to add him to the analytics for syrnaturalhealing

-tax stuff ready soon

 1/22
 For next week: